yesihaveidea/myrtille/DOCUMENTATION.md

 Steps to build the FreeRDP fork (and have it working with the gateway):
 - Git clone https://github.com/cedrozor/FreeRDP.git into a "Myrtille.RDP" folder (located into the myrtille solution folder, among with "Myrtille.Common", "Myrtille.Services", etc.)
-- Use cmake on it as detailed here: https://github.com/FreeRDP/FreeRDP/wiki/Build-on-Windows-Visual-C---2012-(32-and-64-bit) to generate the Visual Studio solution and projects accordingly to your dev environment (don't forget to install OpenSSL first)
+- Use cmake on it as detailed here: https://github.com/FreeRDP/FreeRDP/wiki/Build-on-Windows-Visual-C---2012-(32-and-64-bit) to generate the Visual Studio solution and projects accordingly to your dev environment (don't forget to install OpenSSL first; precompiled installers here: http://slproweb.com/products/Win32OpenSSL.html)
-- Open and build the generated solution
+- Open and build the generated solution. **CAUTION** if OpenSSL is configured standalone (dlls not present into the Windows "System32" folder), you will have to copy *"libeay32.dll"* and *"ssleay32.dll"* files (located into "OpenSSL\bin") into the FreeRDP build output folder

 If you plan to build the myrtille installer, you have first to build the FreeRDP fork (or you can add the FreeRDP fork solution to the myrtille solution and use the FreeRDP projects outputs instead of files).